 And OC still has everything you look for in fine cotton; it is soft, comfortable, breathable, washable and resistant.
 OC is the only cotton we choose.
 Actually, we don’t feel it a choice if we really want to make a difference to a positive impact.

-For CURA®, our R stands also for Resilience : as the ability to restore and overcome crisis, using knowledge not to repeat mistakes of the past but to learn, adapt, and overcome, building new cycles preventing known negative impacts.
+Uur R stands also for Resilience : as the ability to restore and overcome crisis, using knowledge not to repeat mistakes of the past but to learn, adapt, and overcome.
+Building new cycles preventing known negative impacts.
 Our “R” also means Reduction: making the most of what we already have.
-So we work with recycled fabrics as: Cotton, Organic Cotton and even Recycled Hemp because it is so resistant, it goes so well to re-purpose.
+So we work with recycled fabrics as: Recycled Cotton, Recycled Organic Cotton and even Recycled Hemp because it is so resistant, it goes so well to re-purpose.

 Now, Polyester, one of the most used materials in the textile industry, is made of plastic.
 Plastic-based fibers seriously compromise natural resources.
 Polyester-based products takes an average of 200 years to degrade.
-We could talk about the pros and cons of recycling polyester but let’s first face numbers, the amount of plastic that still exists in the oceans or in landfils, and about 800 million tons of bottles are produced every year so, at this point, we think it is worth reducing through recycling, which causes far less air pollution than making from scratch.
-We see Recycled Polyester as a viable transition solution: as a technology, it reduces emissions of greenhouse gases into the environment, and simultaneously eliminates the demand for virgin polyester production.
+We could talk about the pros and cons of recycling polyester but let’s face numbers, the amount of plastic that still exists in the oceans or in landfils, and about 800 million tons of bottles are produced every year so… at this point, we think it is worth reducing through recycling.
+Recycling causes far less air pollution than making from scratch.
+We see Recycled Polyester as a transition solution: as a technology, it reduces emissions of greenhouse gases into the environment, and simultaneously eliminates the demand for virgin polyester production.

-Our Hemp suppliers are recycling wasted plastics and combining with the softness and breathability of hemp.
-Through careful crafting they turn them into luxurious and fine polyester yarns creating modern, eco-friendly, fashion forward textiles.
+Our Hemp suppliers are recycling wasted plastics and combining with the softness and breathability of Hemp.
+Through careful crafting they turn them into fine yarns creating modern, eco-friendly, fashion forward textiles.
 And recycled fabrics performance are great, soft and comfortable.
 To ensure the best fibre recycling process, our suppliers are well certified with trademarks like REPREVE of Unifi, Inc., registered with the U.S. Patent & Trademark Office, to name a few.

 We know that some blended fabrics are more difficult to recycled and reuse particularly if there are mixtures between natural and artificial fibers.
 The process of separating them compromises the reuse of the natural ones.
 We try to keep up with technological developments that allow us to learn about processes improvements, to make conscious and informed decisions.
 Thus, we are commited in selecting the best suppliers, who respect the percentages of organic fibers and offer certification’s guarantees, of using the best blended processes.